SmartekWorks/smartekworks.github.io/swat/ref_sys_operation.md

 Operation - API Call
 ---

 Call an agent server API to execute an extended operation in scenario such as DB querying/manipulation, file manipulation.

-Hint: You can build an agent server with your extended operation conforming the [Agent Server API](ref_agent_api.md) specification.
+You can build an agent server with your extended operation conforming the [Agent Server API](ref_agent_api.md) specification.

 ##### Parameters